lecode-official/pytorch-lottery-ticket-hypothesis/README.md

 Morcos et al. show in their paper "One ticket to win them all: generalizing lottery ticket initializations across datasets and optimizers" that winning tickets are not actually overfit to the dataset or optimizer.
 They generate tickets using one dataset/optimizer and then successfully train them on other datasets/optimizers.

-Zhou et al. explore winning tickets in-depth and extended the algorithm to adapt it to different methods of producing masks (mask criterion) and different actions on weights whose mask value is 0 or 1.
+Zhou et al. explore winning tickets in-depth and extended the algorithm to adapt it to different methods of producing masks (mask criterion) and different actions on weights whose mask value is 0 or 1 (mask-0 action and mask-1 action respectively).
+They use this extension to analyze winning tickets and their creation.
 Their proposed algorithm works as follows:

 1. Initialize a mask $`m`$ to all ones.
 Randomly initialize the parameters $`w`$ of a network $`f(x;w \odot m)`$.
 1. Train the parameters $`w`$ of the network $`f(x;w \odot m)`$ to completion.
 Denote the initial weights before training $`w_i`$ and the final weights after training $`w_f`$.